ksu-cs-textbooks/cis300/content/trees/tries/traversing.md

 section](/trees/tries/multiple-impl).
 Because
-this implementation uses three different classes depending on how many children a node has, we will need to write three different versions of the preorder traversal, one for each class.
-The root is handled in the same way (as described above) for each of these methods, but recursively processing the children requires different code depending on how the children are represented:
+this implementation uses three different classes depending on how many children a node has, we will need to write three different versions of the preorder traversal, one for each class:

-  - For a **TrieWithNoChildren**, there is nothing to do in this step.
+  - For a **TrieWithNoChildren**, there is nothing to do (after processing the root).
   - Because a **TrieWithOneChild** has exactly one child, we need a single recursive call on this child.
 Before we make this call, we will need to append the child's label to the **StringBuilder**.